acolombier/mixxx-website/content/news/2024-06-30-stem-support.md

 ## Paving the Way for AI-Generated Stems

 The introduction of Stem Mixing in Mixxx is just the beginning of a revolutionary journey in DJing technology.
 This feature not only enhances your current capabilities but also sets the stage for future innovations, particularly in the realm of AI-generated stems.
 The Mixxx community is actively exploring ways to integrate artificial intelligence to create stems on the fly, pushing the boundaries of what’s possible in live DJ performances.
-However, there is still a long journey for it to happen, especially because of the challenge of supporting hardware acceleration, needed to perform stem separation in real-time.
+However, there is still a long journey for it to be ready, especially because of the challenge with supporting hardware acceleration, needed to perform stem separation in real-time.

 Competitors like Virtual DJ and Algoriddim’s djay Pro AI have already implemented AI-driven stem separation, allowing DJs to extract individual elements from any track in real-time.
 These advancements highlight the potential and ambition we have for Mixxx.
 Our goal is to provide DJs with the most cutting-edge tools to unlock new levels of creativity and performance.